I’ve known those who salt their watermelon, and those who sugar their tomatoes. I once thought these practices were madness.

 Once I’d gotten past the prejudices of my youth, I learned that tomatoes and watermelon could be great friends in salads.

 And yet, tomato and watermelon match-ups still seem like strange bedfellows to me.
 An odd couple.

 “But why is this pairing so strange?”
 I ask myself.
 They’re both fruit.
 They grow and ripen together.

 In fact, under-ripe watermelons taste quite like cucumbers.
 Since I think nothing of combining cucumbers and tomatoes, tomato-watermelon dishes should be second nature.

 Then each summer tomato + watermelon is a minor culinary revelation.
 These cautious notions must be simply be old habits dying long, hard, tortured deaths.

-When I finally do take that terrifying leap and add, gasp! watermelon to my gazpacho... the result isn't horrifying at all.
-It's truly lovely.
+When I finally do take that terrifying leap and add, gasp! watermelon to my gazpacho… Surprise!
+The result isn’t horrifying at all.
+It’s fresh and lovely.

 For that matter, this dynamic duo is economical.
 Since both are simultaneously in surplus at the same time, it’s a quick (and rewarding) task to blend them up together into soup.

 - 2 cups tomatoes, roughly chopped